History of North Carolina Production

 The slope of the site for the raceway facility should be gentle enough for ease of access, yet provide a minimum fall of three feet between raceways.
 Four feet of fall is preferred.
 On a typical trout farm site in NC, a 4 to 10% grade is suitable for raceway construction.
 In virtually all cases, it is best to avoid building a trout production facility within a 100 year flood plain.

-the production facility and intake is site specific and should involve a specialist or someone familiar with construction and design principles.
+The design of the production facility and intake is site specific and should involve a specialist or someone familiar with construction and design principles.
 The following are generalized comments on raceway and intake design.

 The water diversion structure is the most important component of the farm.
 A reliable intake is essential for dependable production.
 It is advisable to consult with a professional in the location and design of the intake.